Calle Jarnkrok Game Preview: Maple Leafs vs. Rangers

 Jarnkrok Season Stats Insights

+- In 28 games this season, Jarnkrok has a plus-minus rating of +13, while averaging 15:43 on the ice per game.

-- In five of 25 games this season, Jarnkrok has scored a goal, and he has one game with multiple goals.
+- In six of 28 games this season, Jarnkrok has scored a goal, and he has one game with multiple goals.

-- Jarnkrok has registered a point in a game 12 times this season over 25 games played, with multiple points in two games.
+- Jarnkrok has a point in 13 of 28 games this season, with multiple points in three of them.

-- In eight of 25 games this year, Jarnkrok has had an assist, but no games with multiple assists.
+- Jarnkrok has yet to record a multi-assist game this season despite registering one in nine of 28 games played.

-- Jarnkrok's odds on his point total prop carry an implied probability of 42.6% that he hits the over.
+- Jarnkrok has an implied probability of 45.5% to go over his point total based on the odds.

-- Given his moneyline odds, Jarnkrok has an implied probability of 28.6% of going over his assist prop bet.
+- Jarnkrok has an implied probability of 30.8% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.